fabric8io/osio-pipeline/README.md

 ### Deploy stand-alone application with external configuration

-The following example builds a nodejs booster and deploys it to a `stage` environment and then on approval to the `run` environment.
+The following example build and deploy a nodejs application like previous one.

-It also loads an external resource like `configmap` and deploy it to `stage` and `run` environments
+It also loads an external resource like `configmap` and deploy it to `stage` and `run` environments.

 ```groovy
 @Library('github.com/fabric8io/osio-pipeline@master') _